Let’s Talk Tummy Time

 With flat head syndrome, your baby’s head begins to lose its shape – flattening out.

-Premature babies are more likely to develop flat head syndrome so it’s a good idea to encourage tummy time for them even more.
+So, it’s a good idea to encourage tummy time for premature babies even more.

 When Should Baby Begin Tummy Time?